 Content made within a team.
 Mainly video content oriented.

 The water military is a term for fraudulent followers and bots that boost daily and monthly active user numbers.
-These followers generate comments, and these comments are recognized as fake.
-The zombie fan refers to the number of fans.
+These followers generate comments but have no persona behind their profile.

 As the targeted audience for KOL marketing, there are a few things that you should know as consumers.
-One key thing to remember is terms used or associated with KOLs and the KOL market in China.
+One key thing to remember is terms for KOL market in China.
 Commonly used terms that every consumer should know are:

-- “Planting the grassland & pulling up the grass” (种草 & 拔草)
+- “Planting the grassland, pulling up the grass & Growing the grass” (种草, 拔草和长草)

 - “Niche” (小众)